DrWhoCares/imgdanke/README.md

 - `(MagickColor4bpp)`
 - `(MagickColor8bpp)`
 ##### Filename Tags Include magick Settings
-If checked, and [Should Add Tags To Filenames](#should-add-tags-to-filenames) is true, the value of the magick options selected will be added to the final output filename(s).
+If checked, and [Should Add Tags To Filenames](#should-add-tags-to-filenames) is true, the value of the magick options selected will be appended to the final output filename(s).
 Some of them have prepended values, or a static value, and are listed below:
 - [-dither](#-dither) is just the value, e.g. `(None)`
 - [-colorspace](#-colorspace) is just the value, e.g. `(Gray)`